DevSecOpsSamples/ecs-ec2-cdk/README.md

 **IMPORTANT**

-If the ECS cluster was re-created, you have to deploy after deletion for cdk.context.json files with the below:
+If the ECS cluster was re-created, you HAVE to deploy after cdk.context.json files deletion with the below:

 `find . -name "cdk.context.json" -exec rm -f {} \;`